Notice board is in the main for messages from me to you when there is no other way to contact you.

 Likewise, if you write asking for advice about this or that, please may I ask that you don't type from your mobile.
 Google downgrades sites written in poor grammar and I have better things to do than correct your spelling.
 I just won't reply, so don't waste your time writing from your smart phone; you won't get an answer.

-The crossed sciatic sign should be handled with great care.
+The crossed sciatic sign should be handled with great care; it's worth a mention at notice board.

 I have a love hate relationship with the medial disc in the lumbar spine.
 They usually respond magically to the chiropractic adjustment; patients one week call me Dr Golden Hands.